Velocidex/velociraptor-docs/content/artifact_references/pages/generic.collectors.sqlecmd.md

      filenames.
 Disabling it will try to identify all sqlite files within the search glob.
 This is slower but may find more potential files (e.g. renamed).

+  ## NOTES:

+  This artifact is deprecated in favor of Generic.Forensic.SQLiteHunter and will be removed in future

 reference:
   - https://github.com/EricZimmerman/SQLECmd